ofek/depq/README.rst

 - Python implementation of a thread-safe and efficient double-ended priority queue (DEPQ) in which items and their priority values are stored in a deque object as tuples.
-  This can also be used as a regular priority queue, or simply a FIFO/LIFO queue.
+- This of course can also be used as a regular priority queue, or simply a FIFO/LIFO queue.
+- Priority queues have many uses such as scheduling, event driven simulation, heuristic analysis, spam filtering, graph searching, etc.

 Features & advantages of this implementation:
 ---------------------------------------------